When to come to A&E

 - Both parents can accompany paediatric patients

-Help us stop the spread
+Help us stop the spread of infections

 - keep an arm’s length distance from staff and other patients where you can